 If the rural life is not for you, more community-based, urban buildings which have been converted may provide more appeal.
-As the need for their original uses decrease, churches, factories and pubs are increasingly converted into residential dwellings.
+As the need for their original use decreases, churches, factories and pubs are increasingly converted into residential dwellings.

 Even water towers can be converted, creating multi-storey dwellings of some beauty.

-Barn conversions for sale in Suffolk, Norfolk and north Essex
+Barn conversions for sale right now in Suffolk, Norfolk and north Essex

 Known for its farming heritage, East Anglia is home to many converted and unconverted barns with potential.
 Many of the barns built in East Anglia between the mid-18th and early 20th Century are clay lump, a mud block combining clay, straw, dung and chalk.
 Local timber and weatherboarding are also prevalent.
 These local buildings methods and materials add to the character of the property you’re buying.